- by Mary Stearns-Montgomery

 Many individuals decide to do mediation rather than settling their divorce through court.
 One must understand the point of mediation is to resolve the divorce quickly and cordially instead of battling things out in court.
-In order to make your mediation as successful as possible we have put together 5 tips for you to follow during the process.
+In order to make your divorce mediation in Georgia as successful as possible we have put together 5 tips for you to follow during the process.

 - Do not give ultimatums: By giving ultimatums to your ex spouse during mediation you can ruin any progress that has been made and can stop the process of resolving the dispute.